sujaudd1n/scribo/docs/blogs/guides/markdown/admonition/index.md

 ## Tip Admonition

-!!! tip "Tip Admonition"
+!!! tip "Tip Admonition example "
-    this is a note
+    This is a tip.

+    You can provide more information.

 ### Syntax